Mbabaram people

-Mbabaram or Mbabaɽam, also (M)Barbaram, often referred to as the Barbaram people, were an Indigenous Australian people living in Queensland in the rainforests of the Atherton Tableland.
+Mbabaram or Mbabaɽam, also (M)Barbaram, often referred to as the Barbaram people, are an Indigenous Australian people, originally living in Queensland in the rainforests of the Atherton Tableland.

 Language

 For a long time mystery surrounded the Mbabaram language.
 The little that was known of it hinted that it might be a language isolate, since it appeared to differ notably from the surrounding languages.
 In particular its vocabulary was monosyllabic, an anomaly among Australian aboriginal languages.
 This puzzle contributed to the Barrinean hypothesis, which regarded the Mbabaram people as a reclusive rainforest remnant of an original Negrito population.
 The mystery was solved, when, taking a hint from a suggestion from Kenneth Hale, Robert M. W. Dixon discovered that the ostensible differences could be accounted for by noting that Mbabaram words dropped the initial syllable present in contiguous languages, and had developed from a regular Australian language.
 A phonetic principle outlined by Hale laid down that a second syllable of a Mbabaram word would become o if the original word began with a g.
 Thus an original guwa (west) would change in Mbabaram to wo, which was indeed their word for "west".
 The word for "dog" is also in Mbabaram the monosyllabic "dog", not borrowed from English but, following this rule simply a clipped version of gudaga, the word for the animal in Yidin, which exists also in Dyirbal, though there shortened to guda.
 With this insight, Mbabaram suddenly appeared no longer aberrant, but perfectly regular as an Australian language of the Paman subfamily.
 (Note: "I now saw that Mbabaram was unique, among languages of this region, in having lost the first syllable from most of its words and having developed new vowels.
 All of the languages surrounding it had conserved disyllabic forms, similar to those found over most of the continent.")